yellowdog/python-examples-templates/agent-installer/README.md

 The script can be used to **prepare a custom VM image**, by running it on an instance using a base image of your choice and then capturing a new custom image from this instance.
 Instances booted from the new custom image will be configured to work with the YellowDog Scheduler.

+Note the script can be run multiple times.
+This is useful if one wants to update the version of the Agent, etc.

 ### Dynamic Agent Installation

 The script can also be used to **install the YellowDog components dynamically** on any Linux instance, by supplying it as all or part of the **user data** for the instance.
 For example, the following could be specified using the Python Examples scripts as follows: